ovh/docs/pages/platform/integrations/airflow_tuto_04_custom_ai_dag/guide.en-gb.md

 - waiting_running_status
 - model_tracking_app

-It is now time to define the three tasks to be launched:
+It is now time to define the three tasks to launch:

 - **Task 1 - ML model training:**